laravel/docs/billing.md

 <a name="custom-invoice-render"></a>
 #### Custom Invoice Renderer

 Cashier also makes it possible to use a custom invoice renderer.
-By default, the `DompdfInvoiceRenderer` is used which makes use of [dompdf](https://github.com/dompdf/dompdf) to generate Cashier's invoices.
-However, you may implement any renderer you wish.

-Say, for example, you want to render an invoice PDF using an API call:
+By default, Cashier uses the `DompdfInvoiceRenderer` implementation, which makes use of the [dompdf](https://github.com/dompdf/dompdf) PHP library to generate Cashier's invoices.
+However, you may use any renderer you wish by implementing the `Laravel\Cashier\Contracts\InvoiceRenderer` interface.
+For example, you may wish to render an invoice PDF using an API call to a third-party PDF rendering service:

     use Illuminate\Support\Facades\Http;
     use Laravel\Cashier\Contracts\InvoiceRenderer;
+    use Laravel\Cashier\Invoice;

     class ApiInvoiceRenderer implements InvoiceRenderer
     {
+        /**
+         * Render the given invoice and return the raw PDF bytes.
+         *
+         * @param  \Laravel\Cashier\Invoice. $invoice
+         * @param  array  $data
+         * @param  array  $options
+         * @return string
+         */
         public function render(Invoice $invoice, array $data = [], array $options = []): string
         {
             $html = $invoice->view($data)->render();